 A lot has changed in the library world since Bruce Brigell began working here.
 Our senior reference librarian, Bruce joined our staff in 1992.
 CD-ROM computers were hot, and the internet was scarcely available to the public.
 High school and college students frequently sought assistance from reference librarians.
 “Students were totally dependent on the library—they couldn’t work remotely with their college resources,” recalls Bruce.
-Even though technology continues to change, many people—maybe not quite as many students—make it a point to ask for help at the reference desk.
+Even though technology continues to change, many people—maybe not quite as many students—make it a point to ask for help at the information desk.
 “There are times where Siri is not going to answer your questions as well as we might be able to,” says Bruce.

-Within minutes of starting a shift at the Reference Desk one recent January afternoon, Bruce switched from helping a patron with a question about obtaining a travel visa to helping a couple look for books about P.T.
+Within minutes of starting a shift at the Information Desk one recent January afternoon, Bruce switched from helping a patron with a question about obtaining a travel visa to helping a couple look for books about P.T.
 Barnum.
 Bruce believes it’s an inherent curiosity about the world that drives him to delve into just about any question or task offered by patrons and staff.
 And he’s OK with not initially knowing the answers.
 “You have to have an adaptable mind and be able to say, ‘I don’t know anything about that—tell me a little something about it and I can take you from there,’” explains Bruce.
 “And then people think you know everything, but you don’t—you just know how to run with what they give you.”